Transporting dangerous goods shipments from the United States to Canada by road or rail

 A shipping document may be prepared in accordance with 49 CFR but must also include:

-- The name and address of the place of business of the consignor;(the consignor is the importer).
+- The name and address of the place of business of the consignor (where the consignor is the importer);

-- The classification from the TDG Regulations or the UN Recommendations must be used.
-However, the domestic shipping name “consumer commodity" is permitted.
+- The classification from the TDG Regulations or the UN Recommendations.
+However, the domestic shipping name "Consumer commodity" is permitted; and

-- The emergency response assistance plan reference number and telephone number to have the plan activated must be included on the shipping document when required by the TDG Regulations.
+- The emergency response assistance plan reference number and activation telephone number when required by the TDG Regulations.